hoytech/quadrable/README.md

 ### Spliting Leaves

-Since a collapsed leaf is occupying a spot high up in the tree that could potentially be in the way of new leaves with the same key prefix, it is sometimes necessary to "split" a collapsed leaf during an insertion.
+Since a collapsed leaf is occupying a spot high up in the tree that could potentially be in the way of new leaves with the same key prefix, during an insertion it is sometimes necessary to "split" a collapsed leaf.
 A new branch node will be added in place of the collapsed leaf, and both leaves will be inserted further down underneath this branch.

 ![](docs/split-leaf.svg)

-In some cases splitting a leaf will result in multiple branches being added.
+In some cases splitting a leaf will result in more than one branches being added.
 This happens when the leaf being added shares additional prefix bits with the leaf being split.
-These extra intermediate branches have an empty node as one of their children.
+These extra intermediate branches have empty nodes as one of their children.

 ![](docs/add-branch-empty.svg)